jeongeonp/MinChoAvengers/documents/DP4/DP4 - High-Fi Prototype.md

 #### Helpee
 * When you click on a flag on the timeline, the Catch Up mode opens on the right, and a screenshot of the lecture at the time corresponding to the flag will be shown.
 * You can post the default question (e.g. Notice: What was the notice about?) or type the question you want.

+> Instruction: Give a quick tour of the interface, and also show off some of the highlights of the interface.
+Note that this should not cover all features you have; focus on the most exciting and important parts.
+Use screenshots and callouts.
+> Screenshots are added?
+Is the instruction clear and easy-to-follow?
+Screenshots capture representative features of the prototype?

 ### Prototype
 #### Prototype URL: https://minchoom-cs473.web.app/